jfisher-usgs/ObsNetwork/README.md

     > library(ObsNetwork)

-See examples in help documentation:
+See examples in the help documentation:

     > help(package='ObsNetwork')